Goally Penguin Logo with Sunglasses

 5 Emotional Regulation Activities for Kids

-1. Mastering the Art of Belly Breathing
+1. Embracing the Joy of Belly Breathing

 First and foremost, let’s introduce the power of deep belly breathing.
 This essential technique involves inhaling through the nose and exhaling through the mouth, engaging the diaphragm.
 For better understanding, encourage the child to place one hand on their chest and the other on their belly to feel the breath’s journey.
 Regular practice can help improve focus and reduce stress.